What is it that makes content marketing such a successful and desirable tactic?

 Either way, compared to content marketing tactics, it’s expensive, sluggish, and not very trackable or effective.

-One of the reasons that content marketing statistics like this one appear again and again is the fact that you can get super-narrow and super-targeted with your content creation and distribution, something that’s a lot harder to achieve with traditional marketing avenues.
+One of the reasons that content marketing statistics like this one appear repeatedly is that you can get super-narrow and super-targeted with your content creation and distribution, something that’s a lot harder to achieve with traditional marketing avenues.

 The other reason for this insane stat is that content can (and should be) repurposed.
-The content you spend hours creating can be used again and again in different formats, for different audiences, and across several different campaigns.
+The content you spend hours creating can be used repeatedly in different formats, for different audiences, and across several campaigns.
 Doing this inevitably reduces your costs, and as a result, improves your return on investment.

-Here are a few ways that you can repurpose your content for max ROI.
+Here are a few ways to repurpose your content for max ROI.

 I’m going to go out on a limb here and say that the other quarter of marketers interviewed here simply aren’t doing a very good job.

 The only other reason that 28% of marketers didn’t see an increase in lead gen, is that they’ve measured it over too short a period.
-If you’re aiming to generate leads via organic traffic, then it’s important to understand that you can’t just publish a blog post (regardless of how epic it is), and expect it to show up on page one the next day.
+If you aim to generate organic traffic leads, it’s important to understand that you can’t just publish a blog post (regardless of how epic it is), and expect it to show up on page one the next day.

 Good things take time, and content marketing is a damn good thing.